bilal-dsu/Guru-workflow/README.md

 #### Create CrossRef API string
 CrossRef limits a one time query to 1000 records for a single ISSN.
-For queries with more than 1000 records, multiple API strings are needed which are created automatically by the code in `script 3.` Crossref Data of SCIM is fetched from Crossref API which contains total 1857 records.
+For queries with more than 1000 records, multiple API strings are needed which are created automatically by the code in `JsonDump.py.` Crossref Data of SCIM is fetched from Crossref API which contains total 1857 records.
 These records are fetched by two API requests to create JSON of SCIM Journal.

 #### Fetch Author(s) list from Data
 Once data is fetched from CrossRef as JSON, we populate the list of authors.
-In `script 4`, Authors are extracted from the previous created JSON dump from `script 3`.
+In `Extraction.py`, Authors are extracted from the previous created JSON dump from `JsonDump.py`.
 It is important to note that we do not apply any technique for author name disambiguation and rely on CrossRef to provide correct author names.
 Although this is problematic for further analysis, in the long run, corrected data from a single source is much efficient than using different methods of cleaning.

 #### Fetch DOI list from Data
 Once data is fetched from CrossRef as JSON, we populate the list of DOI.
-`script 5` shows how DOIs are extracted from the previously created JSON dump from `script 3`.
+`DOIList.py` shows how DOIs are extracted from the previously created JSON dump from `script 3`.
 Although the purpose of fetching DOI is also completed in `script 4`, but it’s replica is created in `script 5` to suggest that analysis with only provided DOI list is also possible.
 So the previous two sub-steps can be ignored if analysing a specific journal is not needed.
 If the list of DOIs is fetched from an external source, then it